beatrizf13/event-management-api/README.md

 # event-management-api

-Microservice API for authentication with JWT, NodeJS using concepts TDD and OOP.
+Event Management API with authentication JWT, NodeJS using concepts TDD and OOP.

 ## Available Scripts